Getsumi3/local-geocoder/README.md

 ## A Word on Debugging

-To turn on debug logging add a DEBUG=local-reverse-geocoder environment variable on the command line.
+To turn on debug logging add a DEBUG=local-geocoder environment variable on the command line.

 ## License